Genomic-Informed Heterogeneous Graph Learning for Spatiotemporal Avian Influenza Outbreak Forecasting: Methodology

 \subsection{Cross-layer Smoothing Block}

-Avian influenza transmission involves complex interactions across cases and locations.
-Therefore, an effective strategy to aggregate and smooth feature representations across the case layer and location layer is essential for our heterogeneous graphs.
-We introduce the MRF-inspired cross-layer connection smoothing block to address the discrepancy of heterogeneous edges and nodes by explicitly leveraging local dependencies across heterogeneous graph neighborhoods, encouraging coherent representations within epidemiologically linked groups of nodes while preserving type-specific semantics.
+Modeling AIV transmission requires capturing complex interactions between the case layer and the location layer.
+To handle the discrepancy among heterogeneous nodes and edges, we propose the cross-layer smoothing block to leverage local dependencies in the heterogeneous graph neighborhoods.
+It encourages coherent node representations among epidemiologically linked groups while preserving type-specific semantics of case and location nodes.

-The smoothing module leverages a mean-field approach that iteratively refines node embeddings on each heterogeneous graph.
-Formally, given an initial node embedding $x_{v}^{(0)}$ and three distinct edge types (spatial, genetic, and assignment edges), we perform $K$-time relation-specific message passing
+The smoothing module utilizes a mean-field approach that iteratively refines the node embeddings on the heterogeneous graph.
+Given an initial node embedding $\mathbf{x}_{v}^{(0)}$ for node $v$ and the three distinct edge types ($\mathcal{E}^{(sp)}, \mathcal{E}^{(ge)}, \mathcal{E}^{(as)}$), we perform $K$ rounds of relation-specific message passing.
+The relation-specific message $m_{r}^{(k)}(v)$ from neighbors connected by relation $r$ is calculated as the normalized average of transformed neighbor embeddings

-where $\mathcal{N}_r(v)$ denotes immediate neighbors of node $v$. $W_{r}$ is a trainable parameter matrix representing the strength of interactions between connected nodes under relation $r$, adhering to the local Markov property.
-These messages, reflecting smoothed neighbor information, are aggregated across relations and combined with a node type-specific bias $b_{\tau{(v)}}$:
+where $\mathcal{N}_r(v)$ denotes the immediate neighbors of node $v$ under relation $r$.
+The matrix $\mathbf{W}_{r}$ is a trainable parameter matrix that represents the strength of interactions between connected nodes under relation $r$, thereby adhering to the local Markov property.
+These relation-specific messages, which reflect the smoothed neighbor information, are then aggregated across all relations $r$ and combined with a node type-specific bias $\mathbf{b}_{\tau{(v)}}$ (where $\tau(v) \in \{c, p\}$ denotes the node type):

-Here, we employ a ReLU activation, ensuring each node embedding is influenced by its neighbors’ semantics.
-Iteratively applying this update $K$ times mimics multiple rounds of belief propagation, spreading information across the graph structure while explicitly considering different relational contexts.
-Thus, by restricting propagation to immediate neighbors, applying learnable, relation-specific transformations, and iteratively refining node representations, this approach effectively integrates key aspects of MRF inference into a differentiable graph-based learning framework.
+Here, we employ the ReLU activation function, ensuring that node embedding $\mathbf{x}_{v}^{(k)}$ is non-linearly influenced by the semantics of its neighbors through the respective relations.
+Iteratively applying this update rule $K$ times mimics belief propagation, systematically spreading information across the graph structure while explicitly considering the distinct relational contexts.
+Therefore, by restricting propagation to immediate neighbors, applying learnable, relation-specific transformations ($\mathbf{W}_r$), and iteratively refining node representations, this approach effectively integrates key aspects of MRF inference into a differentiable graph-based framework.